51enra/watercooler-manager/README.md

 7. At the top of the web page, you find a black bar.
 At the right, there is a dropdown menu labeled "Select controller/mounted resources of specific RestConf version".
-This allows to switch between the REST APIs of the SDNC itself (where we are now), and the different mounted devices.
+This allows to switch between the REST APIs of the SDN controller itself (where we are now), and the REST APIS for the different mounted devices.
 When you expand the dropdown menu, you will see four entries, two for the SDNC API and two for the watercooler device API.
 The two versions per API represent slightly different flavors; the difference is not of interest here.
 Select the entry "topology-netconfnode resources - RestConf RFC 8040".
 If you receive an error message, refresh the page.

-8. Via the API you should be able to see now, full control of the watercooler device is possible.
+8. Via the API that is displayed now, control of the watercooler device is possible.
-   The SDNC will translate every REST request received on this API into the corresponding Netconf request and send it to the watercooler device.
+   The SDNC will translate every REST request received on this API into the corresponding Netconf request and will send it to the watercooler device.
    It will process the response, and provide a response to the REST request depending on the Netconf response received.
 The watercooler manager described below sends requests to this API.
 As a simple example, we will retrieve the configuration and operational data from the watercooler device.
-   Expand the menu "watercooler" by clicking on the arrow at the right.
+   Expand the menu entry "watercooler" by clicking on the arrow at the right.
 Expand the blue area labeled "GET - watercooler - watercooler - watercooler" [3] in small print.
 As before, expand the blue area, click on "Try it out", select "application/json" and "execute". the response should look as
    follows: